 Safety and security

-The 21 September 2013 attack on the Westgate shopping centre in Nairobi, Kenya, which killed 67 people, underscores the ongoing terrorist threat posed by Somali-based terrorists across East Africa.
+The 21 September 2013 attack on the Westgate shopping centre in Nairobi, Kenya, which killed 67 people, and several additional attacks throughout Kenya in 2017, underscore the ongoing terrorist threat posed by Somali-based terrorists across East Africa.
 Somali-based terrorists have threatened to attack the interests of east African Governments supporting the African Union Mission in Somalia (AMISOM), including Uganda, Kenya, Ethiopia and Burundi.

 Ugandan authorities are concerned about the possibility of terrorist attacks and have implemented heightened security arrangements in public places, including borders and at the international airport.
 Be prepared for body, car and luggage checks when travelling in Kampala.